 If you wanting to save space in your day bag I would suggest getting a foldable compact umbrella.

-Tip: If you are using an umbrella take a plastic bag along with you to put it in while it is wet and you are inside or not using it.
+Top Tip: If you are using an umbrella take a plastic bag along with you to put it in while it is wet and you are inside or not using it.

 I love bobble hats, they are one of the most exciting parts of winter for me.
 Wearing a hat of any kind is a great way to help keep the heat in your body.
+Make sure to pack at least one hat, pair of gloves and a scarf, these are items you will easily forget and rush to buy when you arrive.

 Whether these are leather or woolly a pair of gloves are good to have on hand for early mornings and evenings when the temperature drops.